schoederlab/twostate-thermompnn/README.md

 <p align="center">
     $S = ∆∆G + λ × max⁡(0, ∆G_{prefusion} - ∆G_{threshold})$

-    $λ=10$

-    $∆G_{threshold} = 0.2 kcal/mol$
 </p>

-with λ being a weighting factor and ∆G_threshold represents a destabilizing tolerance threshold.
+with `λ = 10` being a weighting factor and `∆G_threshold = 0.2 kcal/mol` represents a destabilizing tolerance threshold.
 This formulation penalizes mutations that increased the free energy of the pre-fusion state beyond the defined threshold.

 ---
 ## Repository Structure